Mental Health Screening

 What is Mental Health Screening?

 We want all children and families to be resilient and emotionally healthy.
 Mental health screening helps ensure children with concerns have timely access to the support they need.
-We provide clinicians and care team members with virtual or onsite, no-cost training to integrate mental health screening within well-child care.
+We provide clinical care teams and professionals with virtual or onsite, no-cost training to integrate mental health screening within their practice.

 Mental health screening involves parent-clinician partnerships – an important concept in medical homes.
 Early screening helps identify if supports and interventions are needed, sooner rather than later.